 The error rate per PCR cycle increases linearly with the number of repeat units in a microsatellite, making longer repeats more susceptible to errors.
 There is also a threshold repeat size, typically around 4–5 units depending on the sequence motif, below which PCR-induced errors are undetectable.
 Based on these observations, models of microsatellite mutation have been developed to predict and correct errors introduced during PCR amplification.

-A more straight-forward approach to account for these errors is the use of unique molecular identifiers (UMIs)—short, random nucleotide sequences attached to individual DNA molecules prior to amplification.
+A more straight-forward approach to account for these errors is the use of unique molecular identifiers (UMIs)—short, nucleotide sequences attached to individual DNA molecules prior to amplification.
 After sequencing, reads are grouped into ”UMI families” based on their shared origin from the same template molecule.
 A consensus sequence is then derived for each family, typically by selecting the most common sequence, to represent the true allele.
 While this method effectively eliminates the majority of PCR-induced errors, it significantly reduces the number of reads available for analysis, and thus requires a high sequencing depth to be effective.
 Despite this, it has been explored as a reliable technique for more accurate microsatellite genotyping, particularly in forensic applications.

 2 ALLELE FREQUENCY ANALYSIS

 In an earlier study, we investigated differences in the frequency of different length alleles in MMRp and MMRd samples in CRC and EC (cite previous work?).
 In particular, the frequency of length alleles corresponding to deletions (-1, -2) are significantly higher in the MMRd group than the MMRp group as expected.
 Crucially, this pattern was not observed for the insertions, moreover our results seemed to suggest that the +1 allele is more frequent in the MMRp group instead.
 While this pattern was observed in both CRC and EC datasets, it was more clearly observed in CRC, which suggests tissue-specific differences.

+Present an example here.
+Introduce terminoly.

 The differing behaviour of insertion and deletion alleles in MMRp and MMRd samples challenges the assumption that the MMRd phenotype universally increases the frequency of all types of length mutations, including insertions.
 There are two possible explanations for this discrepancy :